 You only need a few ingredients to make Southern Fried Fish, and they are:

-- Fish fillets: are at the heart of this dish.
-Be sure your fish is fresh and doesn’t smell fishy.
-Fish should smell like the ocean.
+- Fish fillets – are at the heart of this dish.
+Be sure your fillets are fresh and don’t smell fishy.
+Fresh fish should smell like a mild sea breeze.

-- Buttermilk: an essential ingredient that adds flavor and helps ensure that the cornmeal coating adheres to the fish.
+- Buttermilk – an essential ingredient that adds flavor and helps ensure that the cornmeal coating adheres to the fillets.
+(Not pictured)

-- Cornmeal: you can’t have cornmeal coating without cornmeal, and this is what gives these fried fish fillets their crunch.
+- Cornmeal – you can’t have cornmeal coating without cornmeal, which gives these fried fish fillets their crunch.

-- Creole seasoning: because a bit of heat and spice makes everything tastier.
+- Creole seasoning – because a bit of heat and spice makes everything tastier.
+If you would like a bit more heat, substitute Cajun seasoning.

-- Peanut oil: my recommended oil for frying because of its high smoke point (450 degrees) and neutral taste.
+- Peanut oil – is my recommended oil for frying because of its high smoke point and neutral taste.
+You can also use canola oil.

 - Pour the buttermilk into a shallow container or large sealable plastic bag and add the fillets.
 Allow them to soak for about 30 minutes.